Bounds for standard $L$-functions: Lie-theoretic preliminaries

 \subsubsection{Bumps}

 \begin{definition} Let $V$ be a fixed vector space.
 Let $p \in V$.
 Let $\eps > 0$ with $\eps \lll 1$.
-We say that a smooth function $\gamma$ on $V$ is an \emph{$\eps$-bump at $p$} if it satisfies the following conditions. \begin{enumerate}[(i)] \item $\gamma$ is supported on $p + o(1)$. \item In the non-archimedean case, we require that
+We say that a smooth function $\gamma$ on $V$ is an \emph{$\eps$-bump at $p$} if it satisfies the following conditions. \begin{enumerate}[(i)] \item In the non-archimedean case, we require that

 and that, for all $x, u \in V$,